SafeExamBrowser/seb-server/docs/monitoring.rst

 ---------------

 .. note::
-    This feature is still in a prototype state and not all functionality meight work as expected.
+    This feature is still in a prototype state and not all functionality might work as expected.
 Basically the meeting features are given or restricted by the meeting service that is used and the API and GUI that is given by that meeting service client

-**Collecting Rooms**
+**Proctoring (Collecting) Rooms**

 When the exam live proctoring feature is enabled for the running exam (see :ref:`sebProctoringSettings-label`), SEB Server will automatically create and collect connected SEB clients into so called collecting rooms.
 The size of this collecting rooms can be defined within the proctoring settings in the exam.